 a.
 Don't Skip Meals

-Regular meals help keep blood glucose levels stable and prevent sudden spikes in blood sugar levels later.
+Regular meals help keep blood glucose levels stable and prevent sudden post-meal blood sugar spikes later.
 Skipping meals tends to result in unhealthy food selections when hunger strikes fiercely.

 b.
 Mind Portion Sizes